Home » Blog » 5 Clean Eating Approved Flours You Need to Try Today

 I can’t believe I forgot to list this one, so I’m adding it as a bonus!

 Chickpea flour (aka garbanzo bean flour) has quickly become one of my favorites.
 I like to bake with it because it creates a fluffier texture when using white whole wheat.
-This corn dog recipe is a perfect example!

 The flour is so fluffy that it needs to be mixed with another flour.
 If not mixed, baked goods will be too crumbly (you won’t even be able to pick it up without having it fall apart in your hands).

 I have found that the perfect ratio is 1 part garbanzo bean flour to 2 parts white whole wheat.
+Baking powder will help to keep the dough fluffy!

 Definitely try this one, especially if you are new to clean eating.
 It will help you with a smoother transition to white whole wheat.